Skip to main content

 The Control Plane interfaces with the following software items:

-• API Interface: The Control Plane receives HTTP requests from the API interface at the /clinical-workflows/diagnosis and /clinical-workflows/severity endpoints.
+• API Gateway: The Control Plane receives HTTP requests from the API Gateway at the /clinical-workflows/diagnosis, /clinical-workflows/severity, /legal-info, /health, and /backend-health endpoints.

 • Expert Orchestrator: The Control Plane invokes the Expert Orchestrator via HTTP to process user input and obtain clinical analysis results from expert AI/ML models.